Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Conclusion

 \section{Conclusion}

-We advance universal Hamiltonian deep learning through both a new method and a new dataset .
+We advance universal Hamiltonian deep learning through both a new method and a new dataset.
 We propose \textbf{NextHAM}, a unified deep learning framework designed for accurate and generalizable prediction of electronic-structure Hamiltonians across the periodic table.
-First, we leverage zeroth-step Hamiltonians, constructed from initial charge densities, as both informative input features and output priors, allowing the model to perform correction-based regression and significantly reducing the learning complexity.
+First, we leverage zeroth-step Hamiltonians constructed from initial charge densities as informative input features, facilitating the model to capture the intrinsic characteristics of electronic structures.
 Second, we present a Transformer-based neural architecture that enforces strict $E(3)$-equivariance while maintaining high expressive capacity, enabling accurate modeling of spatial symmetries in material systems.
 Third, we design a novel training objective that jointly optimizes the Hamiltonian prediction in both real space and reciprocal space, ensuring consistency with downstream physical quantities such as band structures.
 We also release \textbf{Materials-HAM-SOC}, a diverse-collection benchmark of 17{,}000 DFT-calculated material structures spanning six rows of the periodic table, with explicit spin–orbit coupling and high-resolution orbital representations, providing high-quality resources for training and evaluation.
 Empirically, NextHAM attains DFT-level accuracy for Hamiltonians and band structures while bringing substantial speedups over conventional DFT workflows, providing powerful tools to efficient simulation and design of new materials.